Updated: Jan 28

 This wine is easy drinking for a Cabernet with blackberry and black cherry notes.

 The northern portion of the Limestone Coast is a warm climate region known for producing high-quality Shiraz.
 In 1996 Bob Berton established Berton Vineyards after having a successful career working for leading wineries in Australia.
 Bob decided to build his winery from the ground up, literally.
 He planted his own vines on a plot of land in the coveted Limestone Coast and has been producing high-quality wines using both grapes from his own vineyards, as well as, grapes sourced from top-rated vineyards within the Limestone Coast.

 The winemaker describes this Shiraz as bold with deep colors and juicy notes of blackberries, plum, and vanilla.
 Recommended pairing with beef eye fillet and roasted vegetables.

 Rating: TP 92 (Tasting Panel)

 The winemaker and wine critic tasting notes describe this wine with the typical characteristics you would find in a Shiraz.
-Deep ruby color and full body with big bold dark fruit flavors.
+Deep purple color and full body with big bold dark fruit flavors.

 8 Red Wines $15 and Under